wheelcomplex/quicktemplate/README.md

   * Templates cannot be updated on the fly on the server, since they are compiled into a single binary.
+    Take a look at [fasttemplate](https://github.com/valyala/fasttemplate)
+    if you need fast template engine for simple dynamically updated templates.

 # Performance comparison with html/template